DylanSCRIPTGUY/HOST_TOAST/README.md

 HOST_TOAST can be run by having an index.html file in the same location as the program and simply opening HOST_TOAST.
 It requires python 3 to run (PYTHON 2 not tested) and a web browser to open.

-## Will HOST_TOAST gain any new features?
+## Can I make my site viewable to other users?

 Yes.
-Our next update will allow you to make your site be public (HOPEFULLY)
+We reccomend using Localxpose, localtunnel, or ngrok to Make your site public

 # DISCLAIMER!
 HOST_TOAST is in beta stages and is not stable enough for enterprise sites